pacorain/scriptable-modules/README.md

 Rollup [is configured](rollup.config.js) looks for modules in the [src](src) folder.
 Modules are identified by their `module.json` file; this file may contain an empty object (`{}`), but it must exist for the module to be compiled.
 Each module is then stored in a JavaScript file, by default in the [dist](dist) folder.
 Unless otherwise specified by the module config, the JavaScript file will have the same name as the module folder.

-Using pure TypeScript in Scriptable is not possible because it mixes syntaxes of ES Modules and CommonJS, which is why the modules are compiled with JavaScript.
+Using pure TypeScript to compile Scriptable is not possible because Scriptable appears to only work on ESModule import statements, and CommonJS export statements, which TypeScript does not support.
+This is why the modules are compiled to JavaScript with rollup.
+See #2 for more info.

 [rollup]: https://rollupjs.org